 Longdon Hall School is an Independent School for pupils from ages 7 - 18 with special educational needs.
-All pupils admitted to Longdon Hall School will have been initially referred by their Local Authority, we accept referrals across The Midlands.
+All pupils admitted to Longdon Hall School will have been initially referred by their Local Authority.
+The school accepts referrals from across the West Midlands.